New York City Guide

 6. Spicy Rigatoni at Carbone

 It doesn’t matter who you are: the spicy rigatoni from Carbone is on everyone’s list of must-try NYC foods.
-Reservations for Carbone are notoriously hard to snag, and if you do, you’re still probably not sitting down to dinner for at least a month.
+The simple combination of al dente macaroni with tangy tomato compote is a combination that will linger in your mind long after the flavors have left your taste buds.
+Reservations for this highly rated restaurant are notoriously hard to snag, and if you do, you’re still probably not sitting down to dinner for at least a month.

-The dining experience at Carbone is worth the wait.
-From complimentary mozzarella and rainbow cookies to tableside Caesar salad to the infamous rigatoni served in a velvety spicy vodka sauce, it’s easy to see why Carbone is one of the best places to eat in New York.
+Don’t let that discourage you, though, especially if you’re planning a romantic evening, as the dining experience at this date night restaurant in NYC is worth the wait.
+From flavorful NYC foods that range from rainbow cookies to tableside Caesar salad to the infamous rigatoni served in a velvety spicy vodka sauce, it’s easy to see why this renowned Michelin Star restaurant in NYC is one of the best places to eat in the city.

 Carbone | 181 Thompson St., New York, NY 10012 | $$$